Laundry Closet Design

 Closet Laundry Room Makeover

 A closet laundry room makeover can transform a cluttered space into a functional and attractive part of your home.
 Empty the closet completely to evaluate its potential.
 Create a practical workspace above the washer and dryer with a durable countertop.
-Use the wall above machines for open shelves for frequent items and closed cabinets for less attractive supplies.
-Refresh the walls with bright paint or bold wallpaper patterns.
-Use clear or stylish bins to keep supplies orderly.
+Optimize vertical space with shelving and cabinets for a clean look.
+Add paint or a patterned wallpaper to the back wall to give character.
+Organize detergents and supplies in labeled, attractive containers.
 Design for both beauty and practicality to enhance the daily laundry routine.

 Laundry Room Closet Makeover